r2devops/hub/README.md

 This job is only trigger when a branch is being merged or on a schedule pipeline.
 Iterates over the jobs to get their image and write a .gitlab-ci.yml that can run a child pipeline in order to use ClamAV for virus detection.
 The generated .gitlab-ci.yml is launched in the next job.
 3. `child_job_av`
 It is launched by the previous job and scan the docker image and warn if they are know virus listed in the database.
+4. `job_image_scan_schedule`
+This job scans every image of the hub and warn if they are know vulnerability.

 #### project_setup